-List item IDs will not be preserved in migrations performed without Insane mode enabled, or when running a migration with Insane Mode to an On-Prem destination.
-These use the regular SharePoint API which assigns these values automatically.
+List item IDs will not be preserved in migrations performed without Insane mode enabled, or when running a migration with Insane Mode to an On-Premises destination.

 Should you wish to attempt to preserve list item IDs without using the Office 365 migration API, the following workaround is offered as an alternative:

 Note: The following procedure will allow you to preserve list item IDs, however it involves some manual steps and it will not preserve permissions, version history and attachments.